-The museum’s contract earth mover Alex Canini spent much of the day excavating the new track bed.
+The museum’s contract earth mover David Canini spent much of the day excavating the new track bed.
 The spoil was loaded onto the museum tip truck, and dumped in an area near the South Shed.
-Work was also undertaken to break up a worn section of concreted track south of the scissors crossover, which will be removed and replaced with Kensington rails as well.
+Work was also undertaken to break up a worn section of concreted track south of the scissors crossover.

 A time-lapse video of the day’s excavation work has been posted to the museum’s YouTube channel and embedded below for viewing.

 Our earth mover was back to finish breaking up and excavating the worn section of concreted track south of the scissors crossover, with the old rails removed.

 Some of the spoil has been reused in other areas to ‘tidy up’ (fill holes and dips) sections of land alongside the South Hill track.
 Most has been stockpiled for future use near the South Shed.

 The infrastructure crew spent much of the day cutting up sections of the old rails, in preparation for reuse as track drain covers on the new track.

 The track team continues to prepare the old rails for reuse as track drains and pit cover frames, among other uses.